Automattic/wp-calypso/client/blocks/extension-redirect/README.md

-`<ExtensionRedirect />` is a React component that conditionally redirects a user from an extension page to the corresponding plugin installation page, if the corresponding plugin isn't installed on the given site.
+`<ExtensionRedirect />` is a React component that conditionally redirects a user from an extension page to the corresponding plugin installation page, if the corresponding plugin isn't installed or activated on the given site.

 ## Usage